nmelgar/tickers-web-scrap-python/README.md

 The purpose of this software is to provide a practical application of web scraping and Python programming, demonstrating how to interact with a web page and extract data using Selenium.

+# Data

+You can find the raw data for the stock tickers on the [project's GitHub](https://raw.githubusercontent.com/nmelgar/tickers-web-scrap-python/refs/heads/main/stock_tickers_data.json)

 # Web Scraping

 The web scraping is performed on the following website: